zakilur/helm-charts/docs/Getting Started.md

 You may notice a large section of your `custom-greymatter-secrets.yaml` file containing TLS certificates with public and private keys.
 These are used in various services like gm-jwt-security, the Grey Matter sidecar, and edge proxy.

 To access anything in the mesh, your request will pass through the edge proxy, which performs Mutual TLS (mTLS) authentication.
-Both the client and server must authenticate themselves and your browser (or other HTTPS client like `curl`) will need to have the appropriate certificates loaded.
+Both the client and server must authenticate themselves and your browser (or other HTTPS client like `curl` or `wget`) will need to have the appropriate certificates loaded.

 To keep things simple, `greymatter-secrets.yaml` uses the same certificates as those from `common/certificates/user/quickstart.p12` in the [DecipherNow/grey-matter-quickstart](https://github.com/DecipherNow/grey-matter-quickstarts) repository.
 If you load `quickstart.p12` into your browser, when you access the Grey Matter Dashboard, you'll be prompted to use that certificate to verify yourself.